Saturday, January 10, 2026

 Unfortunately with herniated discs, especially if it's been compressing the nerve root for greater than 6 months, the chances of a disc popping back in miraculously is slim to none.

 From September to October, I was basically trying to ride out the pain and work, while attending my therapies.
 Given that a lot of the exercises were not working anymore, I had to stop them and hope that my back would recover.
+My straight leg raise test was also bad.
+Normally you should be able to raise the leg to 90 degrees laying down, without pain.
+I hit about 20-30 degrees before the pain hit and I could not go any further.

 About 2.5 weeks before the surgery, the pain suddenly took a nose dive.
 I thought it would be related to menstrual pain, but of course that didn't really help.
 Given how long this compression had lasted, and the inflammation that was happening, this started taking a toll on my body.
 I was not able to sit (instead I had to kneel on my chair while working...not very professional but it is what it is), standing and walking were the best options for me, while laying down also became a challenge.
 This is when sleep deprivation also took a toll on me.
 I went from sleeping 6 hours a night to barely 3 hours a night, and then having to attend work the following day.
 I was a walking zombie at this point.
 Laying position used to be comfortable but by this time, laying on my back or sides were causing burning sensations in my hip.
 It didn't matter how many pillows I would put under my leg (this would make my tingly and numbness worse actually), or my sides.
 All resulted in the same: my hip was on fire.
 Baclofen was helping for a month to help me sleep, but it eventually wore off, even after increasing the dose.